Remote Training For Employees: A Guide For Employers

 Who is remote training best for?

 Distance learning is valuable for any remote employees.
-These could be workers who currently work from home or will in the future as well as those who work from different locations such as on site at a customer’s workplace.
+These could be new workers who have just completed remote onboarding, those that currently work from home or will in the future , as well as those who work from different locations such as on site at a customer’s workplace.

 It is also important for managers who are leading remote teams.
 For example, these individuals will need to learn how to effectively communicate, delegate, and check in with workers from a distance.